You can find further information from our previous blog post about these events!

 2. Submit the online Drop Request Form

 You will only be able to drop online if your adviser grants permission.
-Be sure that you are not attempting to drop below 12 credits unless approved via CARDS or as a final-semester senior -- the system will not allow drop below 12 credits without additional approval, and there are separate processes for tho approved situations.
+Be sure that you are not attempting to drop below 12 credits unless approved via CARDS or as a final-semester senior -- the system will not allow drop below 12 credits without additional approval, and there are separate processes for the approved situations.

 3. Once your adviser grants permission, you will receive an email informing you that you have permission to drop the class(es) discussed.